Docker for Bioinformatics

 Bioinformatics Pipeline using bash scripts

-# Pull the bwa and samtools images
+# Pull the FastQC and MultiQC containers

-docker pull biocontainers/bwa
+docker pull quay.io/biocontainers/fastqc:0.12.1--hdfd78af_0

 Bioinformatics Pipeline using docker compose